shanapu/MyJailbreak/README.md

 This plugin allows players to vote and Warden to set next round to catch.
 On Round start cells open an Ts must "runaway".
 CT must catch and freeze all Ts by knifing.
 Ts can unfreeze Freezed Ts by knife them again.
+CT and T can Sprint with USE-Key (default).

 ##### Commands
 ```